 Too much iodine can cause thyroid problems

-Due to the high concentration of iodine, people who has thyroid diseases or prone to those should take caution when consuming Nori.
-The threshold as recommended for consuming iodine should not exceed 3mg per day according to a research on iodine consumption in Japan.
+Due to the high concentration of iodine, people who have thyroid diseases or prone to those should take caution when consuming Nori.
+The threshold as recommended for consuming iodine should not exceed 3mg per day according to research on iodine consumption in Japan.

 Typically, nori’s iodine content would not be high enough to cause any concern or issue.
-However, many Asian cuisine, including Japanese are serving sides with goitrogen- anti-thyroid properties that inhibit from the absorption of iodine.
-Those foods include: tofu, broccoli, bok choy, soy milk & soy products…
+However, many Asian cuisines, including Japanese are serving sides with goitrogen- anti-thyroid properties that inhibit the absorption of iodine.
+Those foods include tofu, broccoli, bok choy, soy milk & soy products…

 Nori vs. Radiation

-Then there is concern on the level of radiation since the melt down of Fukushima nuclear plant in 2011.
-Many would fear of the high level of radiation since the incident & gave up completely on sushi or seaweed products.
+Then there is a concern about the level of radiation since the meltdown of the Fukushima nuclear plant in 2011.
+Many would fear of the high level of radiation since the incident & give up completely on sushi or seaweed products.

 Truth is, you don’t have to.
-Nowaday there are other countries cultivating seaweed to make nori like Korea and China, along with safe water areas in Japan too.
+Nowadays there are other countries cultivating seaweed to make nori like Korea and China, along with safe water areas in Japan too.
 Many nori producers companies have stamps and measuring data to prove the contamination is under safety level.
-Recent shipments of laver (a similar type of seaweed) harvested from Fukushima is resuming this year after passing radiation safety tests.
+Recent shipments of laver (a similar type of seaweed) harvested from Fukushima are resuming this year after passing radiation safety tests.

-Actually, eating small amount of “safe” seaweed or nori on a daily basic is a great way to avoid and cleanse your body of radiation.
+Actually, eating a small amount of “safe” seaweed or nori on a daily basis is a great way to avoid and cleanse your body of radiation.
 That is due to the high concentration of chlorophyll and iodine within.
-So, treat it as a super food and be cautious on its source to make sure it is safe for your body.
+So, treat it as a super food and be cautious about its source to make sure it is safe for your body.